sabkat-ahmed-rafi/cryptonism/docs/quickstart.md

 # Get Start

-This guide will help you get started with the Encryption Utilities Library in just a few minutes.
+This guide will help you get started with cryptonism Library in just a few minutes.

 ## Installation

 ```bash
 npm install cryptonism

 ```

 ## Basic Usage